-A management institute though provides a formal education certificate, a manager’s learning and understanding new paradigms of business never really stops.
+A management institute, though it provides a formal education certificate, a manager’s learning and understanding of new paradigms of business never really stops.

 A manager must constantly grasp new concepts and constantly upgrade oneself.

-A manager must learn new industry standards, new practices and keep a check on competition’s movements.
+A manager must learn new industry standards and new practices and keep a check on the competition’s movements.
 A manager himself should be proficient in the skills required before leading a team of skilled workforce.

 But How can one develop these skills?

-These skills are not in-built in any individual’s personality but are acquired with time.
+These skills are not in-built into any individual’s personality but are acquired with time.

 How to Achieve These Skills?

 1. Grasping New Skills and Knowledge

 An individual should constantly be aware of the current industry trends by reading business articles online, newspapers and bulletins, business magazines and trade journals.

 One should be aware of the current news trends and what are the major changes occurring in the industry and sector the company is operating into.